EMDR stands for Eye Movement Desensitisation and Reprocessing.

 Your therapist will assess and discuss with you if/when/how EMDR might be helpful.

-After each session, you may feel emotionally tired or experience changes in how you view the traumatic event.
+After each session, you may feel tired or experience changes in how you view the traumatic event.
 This is normal.
 Your therapist will check in with you about your progress, any challenges you're facing, and any new insights that may arise.
-In some cases, there may be a need for more sessions to work through other memories or deeper layers of trauma.

 The number of sessions needed can vary greatly depending on the individual, the complexity of the experiences, and the goals of therapy.
-Some people may feel significant improvement after just a few sessions, while others may need longer.
+Some people may feel significant improvement after just a few sessions, while others may benefit from more time.
 EMDR can be used to address a single traumatic event or a series of related events.

 EMDR can be quite tiring at times, so it is worth considering this when scheduling EMDR sessions.
 You may experience difficult emotions or memories coming up, but the therapist will support you through them.
-When working through challenging material, we may sometimes plan to schedule double sessions in order to get through more of the processing in one go - your therapist will discuss this with you.
+When working through challenging material, some people prefer to arrange double sessions in order to get through more of the processing in one - your therapist will discuss this with you.

 For clients under the age of 18 years, we assess the young person’s capacity to work in this way and then consult with a parent/carer to agree a plan so that the young person’s needs are supported during the process.